 How do we create a healthy democracy in a time of political polarization?
 How do we carry out our responsibilities as citizens in an increasingly interdependent world?

-To help us answer these questions—together—Cal Humanities has launched Searching for Democracy, a statewide initiative designed to animate public conversation on the very nature of democracy through a wide range of public programs leading into the 2012 elections and beyond.
+To help us answer these questions—together—California Humanities launched Searching for Democracy, a statewide initiative designed to animate public conversation on the very nature of democracy through a wide range of public programs leading into the 2012 elections and beyond.

 This short video piece explores the question “what makes an informed society?”
 The selected responses are from those who participated in the launch of our initiative on March 4, 2011.